-The Agency's determination to discontinue the Appellant's Public Assistance and Food Stamps on the grounds that the Appellant refused to cooperate and participate in the assessment process was correct when made but may not now be implemented.
+The Agency's determination to discontinue the Appellant's Public Assistance and Food Stamps, on the grounds that the Appellant refused to cooperate and participate in the assessment process was correct when made.

-1. The Agency is directed to continue the Appellant's Public Assistance grant and to restore any assistance withheld as a result of the Agency's action retroactive to the date of discontinuance.

-2. The Agency is directed to continue the Appellant's Food Stamp benefits and to restore benefits withheld as a result of the Agency's action retroactive to the date of discontinuance.
+- 1. The Agency is directed to continue the Appellant's Public Assistance grant and to restore any assistance withheld as a result of the Agency's action retroactive to the date of discontinuance. - 2.
+The Agency is directed to continue the Appellant's Food Stamp benefits and to restore benefits withheld as a result of the Agency's action retroactive to the date of discontinuance.